Antibiotics for Diverticulitis

 Diverticulosis (also known as diverticular disease), is the condition of having diverticula (pouch) in the colon.

 Signs and symptoms of diverticulitis depend on the location of the affected diverticulum, degree and extent of the inflammation, and complications.
-Any part of the colon may be affected, but the vast majority of diverticula develop in the sigmoid colon.
+The disease can affect any part of the colon, but the vast majority of diverticula develop in the sigmoid colon.

 The most common symptoms and complaints are: